hissy/concrete5-amp/README.md

 3. Input Google Analytics Property ID (Optional)
 4. Save

-## How to replace publisher logo and default thumbnail image

-* Put publisher.png and thumbnail.png into `application/images/` directory.
-* publisher.png must be 600px width and 60px height.
-* thumbnail.png should be 1280px width and 720px height.

 ## How to customise design template

 * Copy `packages/themes/amp` directory and files to `application/themes/amp`